Camping Hacks Part4

 Here's what you need to make your own refillable soap dispenser.
 Just put a few squirts of liquid castile soap in the bottle, fill the bottle with water, and give a few pumps to get things going.

-These soap pumps are inexpensive, but durable.
+These Method soap pumps are inexpensive, but durable.
 I have reused a pump for a couple of years!

 Camping hack #19

-Use a belt and hooks to hang up pots and pans.
+Use a belt and hooks to hang up pots and pans

 I like this idea!
 It's easy to do, and it works.